Locations

 Considerations:

-Also, check if your Microsoft 365 licenses already cover the access rights to on-prem servers (e.g., M365 E3/E5 include CAL rights for Windows Server, Exchange, SharePoint, etc., when you have a hybrid scenario).
-If so, you might not need to license those CALs separately anymore for those users.
+Also, check if your Microsoft 365 licenses already cover the necessary access rights to on-premises servers (e.g., M365 E3/E5 includes CAL rights for Windows Server, Exchange, SharePoint, etc., when you have a hybrid scenario).
+If so, you may no longer need to license those CALs separately for those users.
 Use Microsoft’s Product Terms to confirm rights.

 Impact:

 While CALs have lower costs per unit than server licenses, the savings are meaningful in large volumes.
-Plus, ensuring your license counts reflect actual user counts helps avoid compliance issues of either over-licensing (waste) or under-licensing (risk).
+Additionally, ensuring your license counts accurately reflect the actual user counts helps avoid compliance issues, such as over-licensing (wasteful) or under-licensing (risk).
 It’s part of keeping your EA lean.

 In summary, for Windows Server, SQL Server, and related on-prem licensing, efficiency is the name of the game:

-- Use the highest-value license types (e.g., Datacenter, Enterprise), which cover multiple uses and avoid paying license-by-license.
+• Use the highest-value license types (e.g., Datacenter, Enterprise), which cover multiple uses and avoid paying for licenses individually.

-- Don’t pay for idle capacity—if servers or licenses aren’t used, cut them or repurpose them via hybrid use.
+• Don’t pay for idle capacity—if servers or licenses aren’t being used, consider cutting them or repurposing them through hybrid use.

 By doing so, companies can maintain their necessary on-prem and hybrid capabilities at a much lower cost footprint.
 This often translates to hundreds of thousands in savings over the EA term and a cleaner, more justifiable license position.